rbowen/presentations/talking-to-management/slides.md

 ???
 * Open source investments take a while to pay off
-* My manager suggests that investments in open source take 3 years to pay off
+* Investments in open source take 3 years to pay off
     * It takes a while to become a committer/maintainer
     * It take a long time to master the code base
     * It takes a long time to change company culture